Lee Muddy Baker: Tim Booth & James

 Baker teamed up with Tim Booth at the time the ex-front man of the band James.
 The two formed a strong friendship based on a chance meeting in Brighton which ultimately led to the release of the highly acclaimed album Bone, which was produced by Baker and written by Booth, Baker and KK (Kevin Kerrigan).
 The album artwork was also created by Baker.
 The band was called "Tim Booth and the Individuals", and toured the UK and the US and received much radio airplay, including the UK's Virgin Radio and BBC Radio 2 with Jonathan Ross.
 The band also appeared on TV on BBC Three and played to a packed crowd at the Glastonbury Festival.
 The album, although highly acclaimed, never achieved commercial success, and the band have moved on to pursue their individual interests.
 Tim Booth had a small part in the film Batman Begins and is writing a screenplay, but most notably is now back with James who announced their reformation in January 2007.
 Lisa Lindley Jones is embarking upon a solo career, and her first single "Firetime" was released in October 2006.

 With James' reformation, Baker produced two new songs, followed by James's new album Hey Ma, which was released on 7 April 2008.
 He sings backing vocals for James on Hey Ma and also does so on "Not So Strong", an additional track released via the James website in 2009.

-In 2011, Baker and Tim Booth released their second collaboration album titled "Love Life".
-It was released under Booth's name, but Lee Baker produced, mixed, and performed on the recording, while co-writing many tracks on the album as well.
+In 2011, Baker and Booth released their second collaboration album titled Love Life.
+It was released under Booth's name, but Baker produced, mixed, and performed on the recording, while co-writing many tracks on the album as well.

+In 2014, Booth held a reading and Q&A session to promote the release of his novel When I Died For The First Time alongside comedian Troy Hawke.
+Baker was in attendance and played three live tracks - one from the book, one from Booth and the Bad Angel and one from Bone, alongside Booth's vocals and percussion by Hawke.